 GeneCards Summary for SKP2 Gene

 SKP2 (S-Phase Kinase-Associated Protein 2, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with SKP2 include clear cell adenofibroma and cervical squamous cell carcinoma.
-Among its related pathways are Immune System and Pathways in cancer.
+Diseases associated with SKP2 include Lung Cancer and Laryngeal Carcinoma.
+Among its related pathways are Pathways in cancer and Cell cycle Role of SCF complex in cell cycle regulation.
 GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.